 Crypto activity in Georgia in 2023

-Georgia is an excellent choice if you plan to engage in cryptocurrency business.
-Here electricity is cheap, crypto-machines work successfully, monthly transactions of large sums of money are made in digital assets.
-Taxes are low, laws are flexible, and it's easy to become a cryptocurrency license holder.
-And this is not all the list of benefits that make it worthwhile to engage in cryptocurrency activities in Georgia in 2023.
+Georgia is an excellent choice if you plan to engage in the cryptocurrency business.
+The electricity is cheap there, and crypto-machines work successfully.
+Monthly transactions of large sums of money are made in digital assets.
+The taxes are low, the laws are flexible, and it's easy to become a cryptocurrency license holder.
+It is not the complete list of benefits that make it worthwhile to engage in cryptocurrency activities in Georgia in 2023.

 Cryptocurrency and the Laws of Georgia

-Cryptocurrency activity in Georgia is not legally regulated, so the digital currency is not a legal means of payment in the country.
-The Georgia Revenue Service has not yet issued guidance on taxing most transactions that involve cryptocurrency.
-That said, Public Resolution #201 was issued in 2019, which provides a definition of digital assets, as well as guidance on how to find out about the tax liability associated with them:
+Cryptocurrency activity in Georgia is not legally regulated, so digital currency is not a legal means of payment in the country.
+The Georgia Revenue Service still needs to issue guidance on taxing most cryptocurrency transactions.
+That said, Public Resolution #201 was issued in 2019, which defines digital assets, as well as guidance on how to find out about the tax liability associated with them:

 - An individual may not pay personal income tax on profits from crypto-assets.

 - An entity that receives income from the sale of crypto-assets is exempt from VAT, but a 15% corporate tax must be paid.
-If the company does not pay dividends, directs them to the development of the company, gets an exemption from income tax.
+If the company does not pay dividends, and it directs them to the development of the company, it gets an exemption from income tax.

 - Cryptocurrency exchange for local and foreign currency is exempt from VAT.

-Mining is not subject to VAT if the recipient is registered outside Georgia and does not have a permanent establishment in the country, which is associated with the receipt of the service.
+Mining is not subject to VAT if the recipient is registered outside Georgia and does not have a permanent establishment in the country, which is associated with receiving the service.